rkuma183/wilsonmar.github.io/_posts/2016-03-11-scala-ecosystem.md

 ## Installation

 PROTIP: On a Mac, use Homebrew instead of downloading from http://scala-lang.org/download (as many tutorials suggest).

    ```
    brew install scala --with-docs
    ```

-   installation to:
+   which installs to:

    ```
    /usr/local/Cellar/scala/...